Huntington's disease: Prognosis

 The length of the trinucleotide repeat accounts for 60% of the variation of the age of symptoms onset and their rate of progress.
 A longer repeat results in an earlier age of onset and a faster progression of symptoms.
 Individuals with more than sixty repeats often develop the disease before age 20, while those with fewer than 40 repeats may remain asymptomatic.
 The remaining variation is due to environmental factors and other genes that influence the mechanism of the disease.

-Life expectancy in HD is generally around 10 to 30 years following the onset of visible symptoms.
-Juvenile Huntington's disease has a life expectancy rate of 10 years after onset of visible systems.
+Life expectancy in HD is generally around 15 to 20 years following the onset of visible symptoms.
+Juvenile Huntington's disease has a life expectancy rate of 10 years after onset of visible symptoms.
+People with Huntington's disease usually have a reduced lifespan of around 58-63 years (mean), although it varies considerably, and different studies give slightly different ages.
 Most life-threatening complications result from muscle coordination, and to a lesser extent, behavioral changes induced by declining cognitive function.
 The largest risk is pneumonia, which causes death in one third of those with HD.
 As the ability to synchronize movements deteriorates, difficulty clearing the lungs, and an increased risk of aspirating food or drink both increase the risk of contracting pneumonia.
 The second-greatest risk is heart disease, which causes almost a quarter of fatalities of those with HD.
 Suicide is the third greatest cause of fatalities, with 7.3% of those with HD taking their own lives and up to 27% attempting to do so.
 To what extent suicidal thoughts are influenced by behavioral symptoms is unclear, as they signify a desire to avoid the later stages of the disease.
 Suicide is the greatest risk of this disease before the diagnosis is made and in the middle stages of development throughout the disease.
 Other associated risks include choking; due to the inability to swallow, physical injury from falls, and malnutrition.